-'Kill All the Gentlemen' will be on general release from May 17 2018.
-Before then you can purchase it direct from the publisher Bookmarks Bookshop in London, or online.
-I hope you'll support Bookmarks who are an independent, left-wing, socialist publisher and official TUC bookshop.
+'Kill All the Gentlemen' can be purchased on online direct from the publisher/bookshop.
+I hope you'll support Bookmarks who are an independent, left-wing, socialist publisher and the official TUC bookshop.

 “When politicians and pundits talk about ‘the economy’ and ‘the market’, what do they really mean?
 The tenor of debate usually implies these are naturally occurring elements, as unchangeably ‘there’ as the sky above us.
 This is, of course, one of the greatest cons of our times.
 Our economic system was created—decisions made and battles fought over the course of centuries brought us to this point.
 British history is in fact one of unceasing class struggle, as the often voiceless majority fought for justice and equality against a powerful elite.
 Our taught history covers only isolated incidents—selected revolts and strikes—in what has been a continuous process.
 Empson seeks to redress the balance and concentrate on the full sweep of the history of rural class struggle.